 “We lost.
 But let’s move on.”
 The Italian political elections did not have a happy outcome for the liberal-democratic and pro-European +Europa list with Emma Bonino, who did not reach 3% of the votes, a target necessary to enter Parliament with a relevant number of elected representatives.

 The list only reached 2.6% at Deputy Chamber and 2.3 at Senate, thereby gaining only 4 seats: 3 of them thanks to Uninominale (Single name list) and one in overseas constituencies.
 Due to poor results and to the collapse of Democratic Party, with whom was +Europa allied, none of the ALDE Individual Members candidates were elected.
 So +Europa, with Emma Bonino, will be represented in the next Parliament by: Riccardo Magi (Italian Radicals secretary), Bruno Tabacci and Alessandro Fusacchia in the Deputy Chamber, with Emma Bonino at Senate.
-Due to the lack of members (minimum is 10), +Europa will not have its own group but need to amalgamate with others in the so-called Mixed Group.
+Due to the lack of members (minimum is 20 and 10), +Europa will not have its own group but need to amalgamate with others in the so-called Mixed Group.

 Despite this defeat, in a press conference, +Europa leaders announced that the project continues, in view of 2019 European elections.
 Emma Bonino explains: “We have created +Europa to face the populist, nationalist and xenophobic wave, but unfortunately we didn’t realize that it was not a wave but a tsunami.
 We fought with all our strength and we lost, but the defeat in numbers doesn’t mean the defeat of the political project.
 Rather, the wave of populism, nationalism and sovereingty that is mounting in Italy, makes it increasingly necessary for the project to go ahead”.